-If you are new to self-employment, then choosing an accounting period then ends either on 5 April or 31 March will make your self assessment easier to handle and avoid you getting double-taxed in your first year.
+If you are new to self-employment, then choosing an accounting period then ends either on 5 April or 31 March will make your self-assessment easier to handle and avoid you getting double-taxed due to overlap profits in your first year.

-If you have service contracts with your clients, then there are special rules you need to follow around how you calculate your turnover.
-Especially if you are only partway through your contractual obligations.
+If you have service contracts with your clients, then there are special rules you need to follow around how you calculate your turnover for your tax return, especially if you are only partway through your contractual obligations.

-You can claim overlap relief if you’ve sold or closed down your business, or changed your accounting date this year resulting in a change of basis period, and that basis period is now more than 12 months long.
+You can claim overlap relief if you’ve sold/closed down your business or changed your accounting date this year resulting in a change of basis period, and that basis period is now more than 12 months long.
 You’ll only be able to claim this if you have already recorded overlap profits in a previous self-assessment return.
 So if you are new to self-employment then this won’t affect you.

-Even if your turnover is less than £1,000 you can choose to claim the trading allowance, but still pay Class 2 National Insurance, so this is where you let HMRC know you want to do this.
+Paying voluntary Class 2 national insurance helps to protect your ability to claim state benefits like the new state pension or maternity allowance.
+Even if your turnover is less than £1,000 you can choose to claim the trading allowance, but still pay Class 2 national insurance, so this is where you let HMRC know you want to do this.